-Department of Environmental Affairs 25 March 2014 Authorities Co-ordinating Committee To discuss the Environmental Impact Assessment To facilitate comments on reports required by DEA.
-DEA EAP DWA Eastern Cape Social and Economic Consultative Council (ECSECC) (13 February 2014, 26 March 2014, 6 March 2014) ECSECC is a multi-stakeholder policy research and development planning organisation dedicated to evolving new forms of development cooperation between government, labour, organised business and developmental non governmental organisations The ECSECC team is made up of over 40 committed professional and administrative staff.
+Liaison Structure Purpose Representivity Project Steering Committee (PSC) (Meetings take place every second month) Guidance pertaining to strategic issues related to the project Department of Water Affairs and other relevant national departments EC Government Municipalities in the project area Key sectors such as conservation Study Management and Committee (Meetings take place every second month) To co-ordinate and synchronize all the activities, to ensure efficient communication and to manage components and phases of the project Department of Water Affairs : Options Analysis and other nominated members Department of Environmental Affairs 25 March 2014 To discuss the Environmental Impact Assessment DEA EAP DWA Authorities Co-ordinating Committee To facilitate comments on reports required by DEA.
+Eastern Cape Social and Economic Consultative Council (ECSECC) (13 February 2014, 26 March 2014, 6 March 2014) ECSECC is a multi-stakeholder policy research and development planning organisation dedicated to evolving new forms of development cooperation between government, labour, organised business and developmental non governmental organisations The ECSECC team is made up of over 40 committed professional and administrative staff.
 Subject experts, facilitators and development practitioners work in multidisciplinary teams.
 Integrated Wild Coast Development Programme Steering Committee (19 February 2014)